sslover/designing-for-data-personalization/week8/mongoose-cheatsheet.md

 To save a document, you call the .save() method

-	// now we need to create an instance of the Schema/model
-	// We do so by passin in a data object of the fields we want to save var dataToSave = {
+	// First, we create a data object of the fields we want to save var dataToSave = {
 		name: "Barack",
 		age: 54,